 From Tokyo 2020 onwards, eventing at the Olympic Games will take on a unique format.
 Teams are now made up of just three combinations and they can be substituted, if required, at different points throughout the competition.

-Monday 3 August - Show Jumping and medal ceremony
+Monday 2 August 2021: Show Jumping and Medal Ceremony

 Find out more HERE

 National teams will be composed of three athlete/horse combinations with all three results to count for the team.
 A fourth rider will be the reserve in case a substitution is required.

 Dressage takes place over two days with all riders completing a predetermined test of movements in front of three judges.
 The judges award marks out of 10 and, after combining the scores to give an overall percentage score, the score is then converted into penalty points (the higher the percentage, the lower the penalty score).

 Competitors then take on the cross country and any penalties picked up from this phase are added to their dressage score.
 Penalties are incurred during this phase for a refusal, run-out or for exceeding the time allowed.
 Falls of horse or rider result in elimination.

 Show jumping is the final phase and penalties are awarded for knocking down an obstacle, a refusal at a fence or exceeding the optimum time.
 Riders can be eliminated for a second refusal or a fall.
 The penalties are then added to the combined dressage and cross country score.